fauxtix/DaisyPets/MauiPetsApp/README.md

 A project for helping busy pet owners keep track of the daily, and long-term routine care of their pets.
 It can also be used if you want to start a rescue operation and take them in as a temporary family host.

 It uses C# as the development language, and was built using the .Net 8 platform.
+For the frontend, I've used MAUI.

 Due to its simplicity, the SQLite database was chosen for data storage ([Structure](./MauiPets/Database/PetsDB.db.sql)).